Keep the Waterfront Open

 What can I do?

 Follow the project.
 Exercise your voice!
 Send a letter.
 Volunteer.
-Sign up for Updates.
+Sign up for Updates, answer a call to attend a meeting at City Hall.
 Residents have voting power and we encourage everyone to exercise that power.
 Join us today!
 Follow Keep the Waterfront Open and tell us what you think.
 Answer our calls to action when you can.
-We are a grassroots group of San Francisco residents on a mission is to make sure that the Marina Green Promenade along the San Francisco Bay Trail doesn't lose historic, panoramic waterfront view that is enjoyed by millions.
+We are a grassroots group of San Francisco residents on a mission is to make sure that the Marina Green Promenade along the San Francisco Bay Trail doesn't lose historic, panoramic open waterfront access and use that is enjoyed by millions.